Main Library Hours

-Librarians can assist you in identifying an appropriate online data repository for your research, and assisting in applying appropriate metadata to your dataset to make it more widely useable by other researchers.
+Librarians can assist you in identifying an appropriate online data repository for your research, and assist in applying appropriate metadata to your dataset to make it more widely useable by other researchers.
 Please contact your Subject Liaison.

 - Your Subject Liaison can also assist in obtaining DOIs for datasets posted online.
-Digital object Identifiers make your research more discoverable, stable, and citable.
+Digital Object Identifiers make your research more discoverable, stable, and citable.

 Long Term Data Storage

 If your data are stored in proprietary, outdated, or compressed formats, there is risk that your data will not be readable in the future.
 Librarians can assist you in identifying archival formats for your data files.
 Please consult your Subject Liaison The Technology Help Desk is available to troubleshoot if you run into issues during conversion.